cyclejs-community/component-combinators/README.md

 combining logics (being that essentially infinite).
 Our library however seeks to cover most of the **generic** needs arising.
 For those **specific** needs not covered, our library also includes a component combinator **factory**, the same one from which all existing combinators are actually derived.
-Let's see other combinators and our combinator factory at work through a ''real'' app example.
+Let's see other combinators and our combinator factory at work through an example.

 ## Composing an app from components
 The original point of the combinator library is to compose an application by building it from